Plain Old Data (POD) obeys the C standard layout. Therefore, you can directly apply the fast C functions memcopy, memmove, memset, or memcmp.

 - has a trivial default constructor.

-A trivial copyable class is a class that
+A trivially copyable class is a class that

 - has no non-trivial copy or move constructor.